London Itinerary: How to Plan the Perfect 4 Days in London

 If you have any extra time, consider hopping on the metro to the Notting Hill neighborhood for pastel row houses and antiques at the Portobello Market, trendy Shoreditch for graffiti art and the Sunday Brick Lane Market, or Camden Town for street food and eclectic shopping.

-Two red phone booths close up on the right and a streetscape with tan Victorian-era buildings on either side of a road in downtown London.
+A red phone booth close up on the right and a streetscape with tan Victorian-era buildings on either side of a road in downtown London.

 Tips for Visiting London